aloxe/huwindty/src/pages/documentation/cms.md

 You will then have to upload everything from `netlify-cms-oauth-provider-php` onto your server.
 Your server must handle https and php.
 The root index should point to the `public` folder but all other folders should remain there.

 When correctly installed, the index page of your Auth site should say ''Hello'' and offer a link to ''Log in with Github''.
 The current starter kit has a link to "[My login with Github](https://auth.xn--4lj4bfp6d.eu.org/auth)".

+### User managment

+When you use github as authentication provider, users of your CMS will need an account on github and will use it to identify themselves.
+In order to access the repo, and be able to edit, they need to be given access to your website repository through *settings* > *collaborators*.

+All users will be visible from there so users can be managed on [github](https://github.com/aloxe/huwindty/settings/access).

+Users can check that they keep access to the repository by editing files.
+They can also check that the authorisation can access their account.
+On their profile > *settings* > *[applications](https://github.com/settings/applications)*.

 ## The back office configuration